 Do not forget your camera on this trip!

-David & Debra have been blessed to have friends like Tim Munchweiler a cinematographer who has been working with Rex Tilousi, the Keeper of the Traditional Songs & Stories of the Havasupai People.
+We are blessed to have friends like Tim Munchweiler a cinematographer who has been working with Rex Tilousi, the Keeper of the Traditional Songs & Stories of the Havasupai People.
 Their amazing efforts to preserve the Havasupai language, customs and stories have resulted in a video documentary, “Havasu Baaja, People of the Blue Green Water”.
 Please help us to support their continued efforts by purchasing a DVD through the nonprofit organization Grand Canyon Association.

 Hiking is required, services are limited and weather conditions can change the best laid plans, however Monumental Arizona Weddings has been there and done that!
 This is the ultimate extreme Grand Canyon wedding, the ceremony none of you will ever forget.
 Start your married lives together on your first official extreme adventure of your lifetime together!